coinchimp/coinchimp/docs/blog/posts/2024/radiant-electrumx-impressions.md

 # Exploring the Exciting World of Radiant

-I have been a big fan of blockchain projects like Kaspa.
+I have been a big fan of projects like Kaspa.
 These chains offer incredible potential, and I have seen a lot of hype surrounding KRC20, which is still in development.
 People are excited about the possibility of creating meme coins, but I hope it will also attract other projects with more utility.

 **However, did you know there are other highly scalable projects?**